-The Tamarack and Cedar Lodges feature 8 deluxe guest rooms each, with spacious ensuite bathrooms, a soaker tub and shower and a combination of queen and king beds.
-The Tamarack Lodge includes an impressive 60 seat dining room, a state of the art kitchen and our spa facility.
+Accommodation – The Tamarack and Cedar Lodges feature 8 deluxe guest rooms each, with spacious ensuite bathrooms, a soaker tub and shower and a combination of queen and king beds.
 The Red Eagle Lodge has 10 cozy rooms with ensuite bathrooms.
-This lodge is equipped with a combination of single, double, queen and king beds and there are comfortable living rooms on both the upper and main floor.
+Read further descriptions of the lodges here

 The lower level of the Bear Lodge has recently been renovated to include personal “lockers” for storing jackets, helmets, and other ski apparel over the course of your visit with us.
 We have also been able to provide increased space for boot and glove dryers and more seating area during peak times of use.
 Other popular facilities in the Bear Lodge include a pool table and foosball table in the main après-ski and bar area.